🖥️ BatchPrintGTIN.com is optimised for desktop — for the best experience, open on a laptop or desktop browser.

 Badge Holders and Lanyards — Bulk Pack

-Pre-punched clear badge holders in standard conference sizes (3.5"x4" and 4"x6"), with lanyards.
-Buy in bulk — you typically need 10–20% more than your confirmed count for last-minute registrants and replacements.
+Pre-punched clear badge holders in standard conference sizes (3.5"x4" and 4"x6") with lanyards.
+Buy 10–20% more than your confirmed count for last-minute registrants and replacements.

 Conference standardBulk value